-Tzu-Han Huang was an executive vice president of our company and the manager of our Northern Taiwan Business Group from January 2008 to March 2012.
-Dr. Huang was also a director of Senao International Co., Ltd. He served as an assistant vice president of our company and a deputy manager of our Northern Taiwan Business Group from February 2006 to January 2008 and as the senior managing director of our Marketing Department from July 2004 to February 2006.
-He holds a Ph.D. degree in applied mathematics from National Chung-Hsing University.
+Chang-Rong Chen was an executive vice president of our company and the manager of our Mobile Business Group.
+Mr. Chen was also a director of Chunghwa Investment Co., Ltd. Mr. Chen served as an assistant vice president and deputy manager of our Mobile Business Group from February 2006 to September 2011, and he also served as the managing director of the Marketing Department of our Mobile Business Group from March 2004 to February 2006.
+Mr. Chen holds a master's degree in business management from National Chiao Tung University.